webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

   - Anyone/Organization with vested interest in the project.
   - **Waterfall**: detailed requirements given to team.
 No further communication until project completion.
   - **Agile**: communication between team and stakeholder throughout the project.
+  - Responsibilities:
+    - Must understand the project’s purpose and how it will affect them.
+    - Be transparent about their support or lack of support
+    - Provide timely feedback on the project’s progress
 - **Stakeholder Analysis**
   - asking questions to gather their interest and needs in project.
 - **Stakeholder Register**